terpnetwork/test-net/athena-1/migration.md

 ## Step 2: Obtain your Terp Network wallet address

-This will be located in the beta support tab of keplr wallet once succesfully connected to an application on the test-net [Link](TBD).
+This will be located in the beta support tab of keplr wallet once succesfully connected to an application on the test-net [Link](https://terp-explorer.vercel.app/wallet/import).

+Note that you will need to specify `Terp Chain` when selecting the various networks for keplr to connect to.
+All private keys & sentitive information is not shared with the vercel app.

 ## Step 3: Obtain the IBC channel id